mappls-api/mapmyindia-places-n-directions-web-sdk/Directions-plugin/readme.md

 16. `divId`: The HTML where developer wishes results to be displayed.
 17. `divWidth`: (in pixels) For customizing or improving results display UI.
 18. `autoSubmit` : Property that will be called when user directly want to display the results.
 Default remains true.
+19. `geolocation`: boolean value used to enable or disable current location selection .
+Default is true.
-19. `maxVia`: Property that helps to limit the number of viapoints in any route. maximum Value  up to 98.
+20. `maxVia`: Property that helps to limit the number of viapoints in any route. maximum Value  up to 98.

 <br>